apache/drill/_docs/sql-reference/sql-functions/061-phonetic-functions.md

 ---
 title: "Phonetic Functions"
-date: 2018-07-20 01:25:28 UTC
+slug: "Phonetic Functions"
 parent: "SQL Functions"
 ---

+**Introduced in release:** 1.14

-Starting in version 1.14, Drill supports phonetic functions.
+Drill supports phonetic functions.
 Typically, you use phonetic functions in the WHERE clause of a query to find words that sound similar.
 For example, to find all the people named Jaime in a data source, you could issue the following query on the data source:

        SELECT first_name
        FROM name_data